-If you have a CRM like HubSpot, workflows don’t have to be based solely on a contact property, they can be date-based too!
+If you have a CRM like HubSpot, workflows don’t have to be based solely on a contact property; they can be date-based too!
 This is perfect for webinars, trade shows, and other events.
-The following can be handled with date-based workflows:
+Date-based workflows can handle the following:

 Leading up to an event

 Okay, you set up all of the B2B marketing automation above.
 That means you’re done and can move on to the next initiative, right?